-- Cameras with firmware versions 4.4.0.X or later will have ONVIF Profile G already enabled. - Cameras with firmware older than 4.4.0.X will have the option to Enable ONVIF Profile G when they upgrade their firmware.
+Cameras with firmware versions 4.4.0.X or later will have ONVIF Profile G already enabled.

 Note: Enabling ONVIF Profile G will require reformatting the SD card.
 You will lose all footage currently recorded on the SD card.
 Ensure that you download any required video clips before enabling Profile G.